 “Our older citizens are a valuable and respected asset to our community.” said EMS Director Chad Burrell.
 “As we go about our daily duties of caring for the sick and injured, we have noticed that there are a significant number of older people who are trying to live independently with little help from outside sources.
 We feel that EMS can provide them with a feeling that someone cares.”

-The Elder-Check program is currently the responsibility of Lieutenant Matt Pennington.
+The Elder-Check program is currently the responsibility of Lieutenant Kevin Uldrick.
 Utilizing the Paramedic staffed Rescue truck stationed in this rural area of the county, the program is based on the principal of pre-planning, an idea widely used in the fire service.

 “We want to get to know the people we serve before an emergency situation arises.” said Paramedic Clem, the former Elder Check Program Coordinator.
 “By becoming familiar with them and their location, we can reduce our response times and also be prepared for any unusual circumstances that we might encounter.
 In addition, we can make sure they are taking their medications correctly, check for safety hazards to prevent falls and other injuries, and generally give them a chance to know EMS outside of the typical emergency situation.
 Our daily telephone checks give them a sense of security and the weekly in-person visits will allow us to monitor their health a little closer.”